s-surya812/Soenen-Inspection/README.md

 # Soenen-Inspection
-For digitizing patrol inspection for FSM in Soenen CNC
+For digitizing patrol inspection of FSM in Soenen CNC Punching line